cantaloupe-project/cantaloupe/README.md

 developed by Sun until around 2006.
 JaiProcessor uses an updated fork called [JAI-EXT](https://github.com/geosolutions-it/jai-ext).

-JAI supposedly offers several advantages over Java2D.
+JAI supposedly offers several theoretical advantages over Java2D.
 First, it has a more efficient rendering pipeline that should reduce memory usage.
 Second, it is capable of region-of-interest decoding with some formats.
-Whether these advantages really exist, or are merely theoretical, is an open question.
+Whether these advantages play out in reality is an open question; the author's own informal profiling seems to indicate maybe not.

-JaiProcessor can read and write the same formats as ImageIoProcessor.
+JaiProcessor can read and write the same formats as Java2dProcessor.

 Years ago, Sun published [platform-native accelerator JARs] (http://www.oracle.com/technetwork/java/javasebusiness/downloads/java-archive-downloads-java-client-419417.html)